firebase/quickstart-java/CONTRIBUTING.md

 ## <a name="coc"></a>Code of Conduct

-As contributors and maintainers of the Firebase Node.JS Quickstarts project, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.
+As contributors and maintainers of the Firebase Java Quickstarts project, we pledge to respect everyone who contributes by posting issues, updating documentation, submitting pull requests, providing feedback in comments, and any other activities.

 Communication through any of Firebase's channels (GitHub, StackOverflow, Google+, Twitter, etc.) must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.

 We promise to extend courtesy and respect to everyone involved in this project regardless of gender, gender identity, sexual orientation, disability, age, race, ethnicity, religion, or level of experience.
 We expect anyone contributing to the project to do the same.

-If any member of the community violates this code of conduct, the maintainers of the Firebase Node.JS Quickstarts project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.
+If any member of the community violates this code of conduct, the maintainers of the Firebase Java Quickstarts project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

 If you are subject to or witness unacceptable behavior, or have any other concerns, please drop us a line at nivco@google.com.

 ## <a name="question"></a>Got a Question or Problem?

-If you have questions about how to use the Firebase Node.JS Quickstarts, please direct these to [StackOverflow][stackoverflow] and use the `firebase` tag.
+If you have questions about how to use the Firebase Javqa Quickstarts, please direct these to [StackOverflow][stackoverflow] and use the `firebase` tag.
 We are also available on GitHub issues.

 If you feel that we're missing an important bit of documentation, feel free to file an issue so we can help.
 Here's an example to get you started: